filakhtov/gentoo-use-docs/dev-lang/python.md

 It is safe to disable this flag.

-### hardened
-This flag replaces the `-O3` compiler optimization option with the `-O2`.
-The higher level of an optimization is conflicting with the stack protection features of the compiler (i.e. `-fstack-protector`, `-fstack-protector-all` or `-fstack-protector-strong` options) and can results in random Python crashes.

-It is recommended to enable this flag on systems that have the `-O3` optimization option set in the `CFLAGS` and/or the `CXXFLAGS`.
-See the [Gentoo bug #50309](https://bugs.gentoo.org/50309) for more information.

 ### libedit
 Only works if the `readline` flag is enabled.
 This would do exactly the same as the `readline` flag, except it would use the `libedit` library under the hood instead.